Patasola

-The Patasola or "one leg" is one of many legends in South American folklore about female monsters from the jungle, appearing to male hunters or loggers in the middle of the wilderness when they think about women.
-The Patasola appears in the form of a beautiful and seductive woman, often in the likeness of a loved one, who lures a man away from his companions deep into the jungle.
+The Patasola or "single leg" is one of many legends in Colombian folklore about female monsters from the jungle, appearing to male hunters or loggers in the middle of the wilderness when they think about women.
+The Patasola appears in the form of a beautiful seductive woman, often in the likeness of a loved one, who lures a man away from his companions deep into the jungle.
 There, the Patasola reveals her true, hideous appearance as a one-legged creature with ferocious vampire-like lust for human flesh and blood, attacking and devouring the flesh or sucking the blood of her victims.

 Location

-The Patasola derives from vampire legend.
 According to popular belief, she inhabits mountain ranges, virgin forests, and other heavily wooded or jungle-like areas.
-At the edges of these places, and primarily at night, she lures male hunters, loggers, miners, millers, and animal herders.
-She also interferes with their daily activities.
-She blocks shortcuts through the jungle, disorients hunters, and throws hunting dogs off the scent of their game.
-The Patasola is usually regarded as protective of nature and the forest animals and unforgiving when humans enter their domains to alter or destroy them.
+At the edges of these places and primarily at night, she lures male hunters, loggers, miners, millers, and animal herders.
+She also interferes with their daily activities, such as blocking shortcuts through the jungle, disorienting hunters, and throwing hunting dogs off the scent of their game.
+The patasola is usually regarded as protective of nature and the forest animals and unforgiving when humans enter their domain to alter or destroy them.

-Additionally, the exact name and attributes of the myth vary according to region.
-For example, a creature similar to La Patasola is called La Tunda in the Colombian Pacific Coast region.
-Other mythical creatures similar in description to La Patasola but differing in name are found throughout Latin America (see Variations).

 Physical description

-La Patasola's most notable feature, from which her name derives, is her one leg.
-She is believed to possess only one leg, which terminates in a cleaved bovine-like hoof and moves in a plantigrade fashion.
-Despite only possessing one leg, La Patasola can move swiftly through the jungle.
-In her natural state, La Patasola has a terrifying appearance; she is described as possessing one breast, bulging eyes, catlike fangs, a hooked nose, and big lips.
+The Patasola's most notable feature, from which her name derives, is her one leg which terminates in a cleaved bovine-like hoof and she moves in a plantigrade fashion.
+Despite only possessing one leg, the Patasola can move swiftly through the jungle.
+In her natural state, she has a terrifying appearance; she is described as possessing one breast, bulging eyes, catlike fangs, a hooked nose, and big lips.

-La Patasola can metamorphose into different shapes and appearances.
+The Patasola can metamorphose into different shapes and appearances.
 She commonly takes on the appearance of a beautiful woman to lure men to their death.
 She then uses her feline-type fangs to suck the blood from her victims.
 It is also believed that she can transform into other animals, materializing as a large black dog or cow.

-According to Javier Ocampo Lopez, when pleased, La Patasola climbs to the top of a tree or mountain and sings the following song:
+According to Javier Ocampo Lopez, when pleased, the Patasola climbs to the top of a tree or mountain and sings the following song: